-This butternut squash soup has the sweetness of the squash balanced out by a gently savory note from sage and thyme.
-It’s a warming bowl of fall flavors.
+This butternut squash soup with apple is such a warming bowl of fall flavors.
+The flavors are that bit more complex than your average bowl, with the sweetness of the squash balanced out by a gently savory note from sage and thyme.
+Easy, tasty and perfect any day.

 I know it may seem like I have been having a bit of a soup habit recently, but it’s just at this time of year I find they are great to have as a nice lunch or as an appetizer/starter.
 They are also pretty easy to make and there are so many variations.